WITHOUT SIN UNTO SALVATION

 If God were to remove the first man at once, our personality would collapse.
 If God had slain all the Philistines before Israel had occupied their farms, the beasts of the field would have multiplied until Israel would not have been able to keep them under control.

-So it is that our first personality, with its doubts, fears, dreads, sense of duty, arrogance, pride, courage, loyalty, and all its other traits, some detestable and some admirable, serves to keep our personality intact until Christ has grown to sufficient stature in us to insure our integrity and stability in God.
+So it is that our first personality, with its doubts, fears, dreads, sense of duty, arrogance, pride, courage, loyalty, and all its other traits, some detestable and some admirable, serves to keep our personality intact until Christ has grown to sufficient stature in us to ensure our integrity and stability in God.

 If God were to remove our first personality we would be as a swept room, an empty vessel.
 Evil spirits would inhabit our personality long before Christ had occupied those rooms.
 It requires time for Christ to be formed in us (Galatians 4:19).